You can appeal to the First-tier Tribunal (Tax) if you want to challenge some decisions by:

 If you cannot pay

-You must usually pay upfront what HMRC says you owe.
-Make a hardship application if you can’t.
+You must usually pay upfront any indirect tax that HMRC says you owe - make a hardship application if you cannot.
 Appeal to the tribunal if HMRC will not let you delay payment.

 You do not have to pay upfront if you’re appealing a penalty.

 Appeal about seized goods

 You must ask Border Force or HMRC to take your case to the magistrates’ court (this is known as starting ‘condemnation proceedings’) if you think they should not have taken (or ‘seized’) your goods.

 You may be able to appeal to the tribunal if Border Force or HMRC:

 - refuses to return your seized goods

 - says you need to pay to get your seized goods back

 - sends you an assessment for duty

 - charges you a penalty

-You can apply for a ‘closure notice’ if HMRC opens an enquiry to check your tax return for ‘direct tax’ (for example Income Tax, Capital Gains Tax or Corporation Tax) and you want it to be closed.
+You can apply for a ‘closure notice’ if HMRC opens an enquiry to check your self-assessment tax return for direct tax and you want it to be closed.

 The tribunal will decide when HMRC should close the enquiry.

 You cannot apply for a closure notice if your tax return is being checked for indirect tax.

 Appeal an NCA decision

-The National Crime Agency (NCA) can check your tax return instead of HMRC in some cases, for example if they suspect you’ve been laundering money.
+The National Crime Agency (NCA) may check your tax return instead of HMRC.

 You can make an appeal if you do not agree with the decision by writing to the NCA.
 You must appeal to the NCA before you can appeal to the tribunal.

 National Crime Agency